Payal Arora: dispelling the myths about the next billion

 The next billion internet users are not the people we think they are.
 Let's bust the myths about them so we can understand the coming world.

-For the last decade she’s been fascinated by the internet in low income areas - the slums of India, the Favelas of Brazil.
+For the last decade Arora's been fascinated by the internet in low income areas - the slums of India, the Favelas of Brazil.

-They’re young, and they live outside the west.
+The people there are young, and they live outside the west.
 They are low income - but they are upwardly mobile.
-There’s an exponential growth young people in sub-Saharan Africa and Asia.
-We expect to have 2bn people in informal settlements by 2030 - they’re criminals just by where they're born, and they’re government by alternative, and often criminal, structures.
+There’s an exponential growth in young people in sub-Saharan Africa and Asia.
+We expect to have 2bn people in informal settlements by 2030 - they’re criminals just by where they're born, and they’re governed by alternative, and often criminal, structures.

 The women are 25% less likely to be online than men.
-There are structural issues - but also a retreat from toxic behaviours online.
-Women are killed in India because they are recording clapping at a wedding.
+There are structural issues behind that - but there's also a conscious retreat from toxic behaviours online.
+Women are killed in India simply because they are videoed clapping at a wedding.

 Jio provides the cheapest data in the world right now, and it’s in India.
 The highest video content consumption is from the lowest socio-economic classes.

 Myth 1: the global poor are more utility-driven than us.